martabal/ff-diff/README.md

 npm run ff_diff 137.0 138.0
 ```

 The Firefox sources will be downloaded into the `dist/` directory.
 By default, the script keeps the archives and the sources extracted from the archives.
 If you want to remove them, you can execute the script with the `--clean-archives` `--clean-sources` arguments.
+If you use a custom `user.js`.
+You can check if some of the keys are removed/changed with the argument `--compare-userjs <path_to_your_userjs>`.

 > [!NOTE]
 > The script may take some time to run depending on your connection speed.